The First Date I Ever Went On With A Woman

 My first date with a woman happened nine months after I left my son’s father.
 I was happy, again, and ready to date, and found myself in a completely foreign landscape from the last time around.
 Women!
 Dating apps!
 What marvels to behold!

-We went to O’Grady’s, a pub in Toronto’s Gay Village, and later up the street to a place with pool tables called Pegasus.
+We went to an Irish pub in Toronto’s Gay Village, and later up the street to a place with pool tables called Pegasus.
 She was tall and blonde, half of her head was shaved, she had a full face of makeup and a very gay job.
-(She trained workplaces on LGBTQ+ accommodations, and when I said that must be very fulfilling, she replied, "Not really."
+(She trained workplaces on LGBTQ+ accommodations and when I said that must be very fulfilling, she replied: "Not really."
 She only gets called in after someone’s fucked up and hassled someone in the bathroom.)

 At Pegasus, we had another beer and she looked into my eyes, smiled, reached out, cupped the back of my head and pulled me towards her.
 We kissed and I remember thinking, This is just like the movies.
 We went back to her place, we kissed some more, and at one point her dog came in, which I knew because someone was licking my calf while she was kissing my face.